-The following table summarizes our outstanding contractual obligations as of June 30, 2007 and the effect those obligations are expected to have on our liquidity and cash flows in future periods:
+The following table summarizes our outstanding contractual obligations as of September 30, 2007 and the effect those obligations are expected to have on our liquidity and cash flows in future periods:

 Less than More than

 Total 1 year 1-3 years 4-5 years 5 years

-Operating leases \$724 \$271 \$405 \$48
+Operating leases \$ 914 \$ 340 \$ 507 \$ 67 -

-Included in the total operating leases are two non-cancelable operating leases for space expiring June 2009 and November 2010.
-The lease on 5,000 square feet of office and laboratory space expires in June 2009, and the lease on 2,800 square feet of office space expires November 2010.
+Included in the total operating leases are non-cancelable operating leases for space expiring June 2009 and January 2011.
+The lease on 5,000 square feet of office and laboratory space expires in June 2009, and the lease on 2,800 square feet of office space expires January 2011.
+In August 2007, we signed a lease amendment for an additional 2,500 square feet of office space adjacent to our existing laboratory location beginning September 1, 2007 and expiring January 2011.

-In connection with the start of our clinical trials, we have committed to several clinical sites a total of approximately \$150 in contracts that do not exceed one year.
+In connection with the start of our clinical trials, we have committed to several clinical sites a total of approximately \$115 in contracts that do not exceed one year.
 These contracts are cancelable by us with up to 30 days' prior notice.